Preventing and Addressing Violent Extremism through Community Resilience Training Modules

 As part of the European Union funded PAVE project, five online and offline training modules were developed for practitioners and local communities to strengthen their ability to promote and support inclusive local multi-stakeholder partnerships in preventing and addressing violent extremism, with group activity exercises, tools and opportunities for self-reflection.
 The training modules increase understanding and capacity for creating multi-stakeholder partnerships between civil society, religious actors and government officials to increase community resilience against violent extremism.

 Religion and Mediation Course

 The Religion and Mediation Course convenes annually 25 selected individuals in Switzerland.
-It is a collaborative effort of the Network, the Swiss Federal Department of Foreign Affairs and the Ministry of Foreign Affairs of Finland, CSS/ETH Zurich, and the Network.
+It is a collaborative effort of the Peacemakers Network, the Swiss Federal Department of Foreign Affairs and the Ministry of Foreign Affairs of Finland, CSS/ETH Zurich, and the UN Department of Political Affairs.
 Stay tuned for more information on the 2020 Religion and Mediation Course application.

 UN Specialized Training Course

 The Network together with CSS/ETH Zurich, the Swiss Federal Department of Foreign Affairs and the Ministry of Foreign Affairs of Finland, and the UN Department of Political Affairs conduct specialized training courses for UNDPA and DPKO staff to advance religion and mediation within the United Nations.
 This course introduces concepts and tools for analyzing the role of religion, tradition, and worldview differences in conflict and approaches to mediating and transforming conflicts with these dimensions.
 The course combines guest speakers, peer-to-peer learning, case studies, simulations, and class discussions.